DoTheEvo/ANGRYsearch/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;you need PyQt5 for python3, for example ubuntu based ditros: `sudo apt install python3-pyqt5`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;most distros have xdg-utils out of the box

-Now download the latest [relase of angrysearch](https://github.com/DoTheEvo/ANGRYsearch/releases) and unpack it somewhere.
+Now that you have the dependencies, download the latest [relase of angrysearch](https://github.com/DoTheEvo/ANGRYsearch/releases) and unpack it somewhere.
 Along the files there's one called `install.sh`, it will copy files where they belong and set correct permissions.
 I recommend having a look at it as you will be running it with sudo.

 * open terminal in the directory with the release files
 * set `install.sh` as executable and run it